Dotscience installation on Google Cloud Platform

 Set up Terraform

-Init your terraform, this will ensure the gcloud plugin is installed:
+Initialize your terraform; this will ensure that the gcloud plugin is installed:

 Ensure you are authenticated to GCP:

 gcloud auth application-default login